jeffgrunewald/uncontained/rkt/README.md

     --export <you@youremail.com> > pubkeys.gpg
 ```

-Sign the acis with the rkt gpg keys
+Sign the acis with the rkt gpg key
 ```
 gpg --no-default-keyring \
     --armor \